 We need to help companies help themselves.
 This is both easy and complicated.
 Deciding to transform the way IT runs and functions is significant—it’s not about IT anymore—it’s about being a digital business.
-For example, working with Allstate is a brave move.
-The transformation will not only change how software is built and drive innovation, it will change how people spend their days, how they feel about their work, how new people are hired, and how the customer experience evolves.
-When change and transformation is introduced to a mature and successful company, like Allstate, it can cause significant anxiety in the workforce.
+Transformation will not only change how software is built and drive innovation, it will change how people spend their days, how they feel about their work, how new people are hired, and how the customer experience evolves.
+When change and transformation is introduced to a mature and successful company, it can cause significant anxiety in the workforce.
 People want to know how they are impacted.
 In addition to providing labs, platforms and data, we need to provide support and tools to help employees, teams, and leaders change.
 Even the most enthusiastic change agents need help getting started.
 We need to give people help and support until it becomes second nature.
 This becomes the glue that holds it all together and ensures long term success for the entire company.

 What do you like to do in your personal time when you aren’t living and breathing Pivotal?